->95% Attendance is positive and a cause of celebration.

-90% - 95% Attendance is reasonable but could be improved.
-School will contact parents.

-<90% The government classify persistent absence as below 90% attendance.
+- >95% Attendance is positive and a cause of celebration. - 90% 95% Attendance is reasonable but could be improved.
+School will contact parents. - <90% The government classify persistent absence as below 90% attendance.
 The headteacher will contact parents to arrange a meeting and support will be offered.
 This will be followed by close monitoring.
 If attendance does not improve after all reasonable strategies have been exhausted, it will be necessary to commence the 'Formal Attendance Procedure' with the Local Authority.
 The commencement of the procedure is at the discretion of the school on a case-by-case basis.

-The threshold for the Local Authority to issue a penalty notice is 10 sessions of unauthorised absence in a rolling period of 10 school weeks.
+The threshold for the Local Authority to take legal action is 10 unauthorised sessions in the previous 4 month period.